Active Domain Adaptation via Clustering Uncertainty-weighted Embeddings

+In Fig.~\ref{fig:cs_train_ablate}, we observe that domain alignment with \texttt{MME} significantly outperforms all alternative methods.
+With all DA methods except \texttt{VADA}, we observe improvements over finetuning; however, \texttt{MME} clearly performs best.
+The improvements over \texttt{DANN} and \texttt{VADA} are consistent with Saito~\etal.~\cite{saito2019semi}, who find that domain-classifier based methods are less effective when some target labels are available.

-\textbf{How well does \method learn from scratch?} While \method is designed as an Active DA strategy, we also evaluate its performance against prior work when learning from ``scratch'' as is conventional in AL. We find it to outperform prior work when finetuning using ImageNet~\cite{russakovsky2015imagenet} initialization on C$\rightarrow$S, and perform on par with competing methods when finetuning from scratch on SVHN~\cite{netzer2011reading}.
-See appx. for additional details.
+\textbf{How well does \method learn from scratch?} While \method is designed for active learning under a domain shift, for completeness we also evaluate its performance against prior work when learning from ``scratch'' as is conventional in AL. We find that it outperforms prior work when finetuning using ImageNet~\cite{russakovsky2015imagenet} initialization on C$\rightarrow$S, and performs on par with competing methods when finetuning from scratch on SVHN~\cite{netzer2011reading} (details in supplementary).